cfrenzel/cfrenzel.github.io/collections/_posts/2020-01-14-learning-from-open-source-part1-mediatr.md

 tags: [featured, mediatR, tutorial]
 ---

 It can be intimidating and time consuming to explore a mature open source project.
 Often an attempt to find inspiration results in a surface level understanding of a few components with no real insight into the **magic**.
 In this series I hope to find projects of just the right size and complexity to "get in there" and learn something valuable.
-Let's start by taking a look a [MediatR](https://github.com/jbogard/MediatR).
+Let's start by taking a look at [MediatR](https://github.com/jbogard/MediatR).

 I use MediatR in many projects because of its "simple to use" yet powerful implementation of the [Mediator Pattern](https://en.wikipedia.org/wiki/Mediator_pattern).
 Essentially the mediator sits between method callers and receivers creating a configurable layer of abstraction that determines how callers and receivers get wired up.